 Management analyzes tax positions in jurisdictions where it is required to file income tax returns.
 Interest and penalties attributable to income taxes, if any, are included in operating expenses.
-No such interest or penalties were recorded for 2013.
 Based on its evaluation, management did not identify any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease.
-The Corporation is no longer subject to income tax examinations for the fiscal years prior to 2009.
+The Corporation is no longer subject to income tax examinations for the fiscal years prior to 2012.